 The core breeding range lies in south-central Ontario, Michigan, and Wisconsin extending into adjacent Illinois, Iowa, Minnesota, and Quebec.
 In recent years this breeding range has expanded east to include several of the New England states, as well as south, including Indiana, Ohio, and Iowa.

 It winters in the southern United States and northern Mexico.
 During migration, sandhill cranes congregate in large numbers at staging areas of mid-latitude states.

 The Atlantic and Mississippi Flyways are the main migratory routes of the Eastern Population.
 These cranes winter primarily in Florida and Georgia though recently cranes are wintering further north in Tennessee, Kentucky, Indiana, and even southern Ontario.

-There's an estimated minimum 89,000 Sandhil Cranes in the eastern population that passes through and winters in Tennessee.
+There are an estimated minimum 89,000 Sandhill Cranes in the eastern population that passes through and winters in Tennessee.
 The Sandhill Crane stands over 4 feet tall, with a wingspan stretching more than 6 feet, making it one of the largest birds found in Tennessee.